chrivand/Firepower_O365_Feed_Parser/README.md

 * Email / Webex Teams alert when changes were made to Objects;
 * Automatic policy deploy using API when changes were made to Objects.
+* Update script to use new feed from MSFT (roadmapped by MSFT).
+* Create extra modules for other SaaS applications.
+* Create extra modules for other Cisco solutions (WSA, Umbrella etc.)

 ## Solution Components